First Restoration: A confused political situation

 The troubled context of the campaign of France proved favorable to the restoration of the monarchy.

 At the beginning of 1814, France faced the Sixth Coalition, consisting of the United Kingdom of Great Britain and Ireland, the Russian Empire, the Kingdom of Prussia, Sweden, the Austrian Empire, and several German states.
 The troops of this group of countries were then invading French territory.
 Although Napoleon I achieved several successes during the campaign of France, his military situation was increasingly precarious, while the population expressed its desire for peace more firmly.
 More than a monarchical restoration, the coalition initially considered concluding peace with Napoleon and engaged in negotiations to that end.
 The Emperor, overestimating his chances, caused them to fail by refusing any peace that would remove France's natural borders as they were during the Coup of 18 Brumaire.
-Thereafter, the coalition signed the Treaty of Chaumont on 1^{st} March, by which they swore not to sign separate peaces until Napoleon's abdication.
+Thereafter, the coalition signed the Treaty of Chaumont on 1 March, by which they swore not to sign separate peaces until Napoleon's abdication.

 French public opinion regarding the monarchy was confused and varied by region.
 On the eastern border, many launched resistance movements against foreign invaders.
 Conversely, the arrival of the Russians in Paris was hailed as a liberation.
 War weariness, anger sparked by military levies and taxes, and the desire of nobles—whether from the Ancien Régime or the Empire—to retain their goods and status united much of the population behind the idea of a monarchical restoration.
 This unity seemed assured until the crisis's outcome.

 The allies had divergent interests.
-The Austria favored abdication in favor of Napoleon's son, with tutelage entrusted to his mother Marie Louise, which could be detrimental to other powers.
-The Russia, unfavorable to the Bourbons, proposed placing Bernadotte, then Crown Prince of Sweden and Norway, on the throne, but his presence at the head of one of the coalition armies worked against him.
+The Austrian Empire favored abdication in favor of Napoleon's son, with tutelage entrusted to his Austrian mother Marie Louise.
+The Russian Empire, unfavorable to the Bourbons, proposed placing Bernadotte, then Crown Prince of Sweden and Norway, on the throne, but his presence at the head of one of the coalition armies worked against him.
 The solution of the cadet branch of Orléans had supporters among those fearing a return to absolutism, but the future Louis Philippe I refused it at the time.
 The Bourbon solution had British support.
 Concretely, to avoid disputes within the coalition, the allies let internal events decide the final orientation.